Maintaining Your Geothermal System: 5 Things You Need to Know

 2. Antifreeze levels: The antifreeze or water and antifreeze mixture that circulates throughout your underground loops needs to be of a certain level in order to work properly.
 As this antifreeze circulates throughout the earth loop, it absorbs and dissipates thermal energy, depending on the season.
 If you have a leak somewhere or the incorrect amount was added during installation, your geothermal system will be unable to heat and cool effectively.
-During routine maintenance, your technician can check to make sure that your antifreeze level is correct.
+During routine maintenance, your technician can check to make sure that your loop pressure and temperatures are correct.

 3. Dirt and debris: Dirt and debris can damage any of the indoor parts of your geothermal system, from the heat exchanger to the blower motor.
 During geothermal maintenance, your technician has the opportunity to clean sensitive mechanical components so that your system will continue to work effectively.